simular-ai/Agent-S/gui_agents/s1/README.md

 Run agent_s on your computer using:
 ```
-agent_s --model gpt-4o
+agent_s1 --model gpt-4o
 ```
-This will show a user query prompt where you can enter your query and interact with Agent S. You can use any model from the list of supported models in [models.md](models.md).
+This will show a user query prompt where you can enter your query and interact with Agent S. You can use any model from the list of supported models in [models.md](../../models.md).

 ### `gui_agents` SDK